spencertipping/cd/README.md

 Fuse-mounted directories are unmounted automatically when you `cd` out of them.

+`cd` also supports symlinks to virtual directories.
+For example:

+    $ ln -s machine-name:/foo/bar my-symlink
+    $ cd my-symlink             # same as cd machine-name:/foo/bar

+If you want `cd` to virtualize the destination of a symlink, the symlink must not point to a real directory.

 ## Interactive options

     $ cd --history              # prints $PWD history, most recent first